Knowledge Base

 Your entrance sources will show you how much of a competitor’s page’s traffic comes from direct, referral, organic social media, paid social media, organic search, paid search, email, and display ads channels.

-Using the search box, you can filter your list of top pages for a specific topic.
-This can help find a competitor's pages related to a specific topic only.
+Using the search box, you can filter your list of top pages for a specific topic or keyword.
+This can help find a competitor's pages related to a specific topic or keyword only.
 For example, you can find whether adidas.com has other pages related to the Yeezy brand.

 This way, if you are only interested in, let's say, a specific product of your competitor, you can type your query into the search bar and find exactly the pages related to your query.